Club: Fortuna Düsseldorf 1895 | Opening: 2004 | Capacity: 54,600 (9,917 standing)

 The ESPRIT arena offers guided stadium tours that include access to the dressing rooms, VIP areas, press room, and players tunnel.
 The tours last about 90 minutes.

-Tours run at irregular dates, usually on Sunday noon.
+Tours run at irregular dates, usually on Sunday noon on non-matchdays.
 For current dates check the website of the ESPRIT arena.
-Tours only leave if there is a minimum attendance of 10 people.

 Relevant Internet links